chadmcox/Azure_AD_Conditional_Access_Policies/README.md

 ```

 **Comment**
 Having two conditional access policies one blocking high sign-in risk and one blocking high user risk is really important.
 The image below shows the importance of this.
 I took a user and logged into a tenant with a tor browser, This action alone only had a sign in risk of medium.
-Next I went to add a MFA into my profile and immediately the user risk went up to high and would have instantly blocked me if the policy was enabled.
+Next I went to add a MFA into my profile and immediately the user risk went up to high and would have instantly blocked me if the policy was enabled preventing the "bad actor" from registering their own MFA creds.

 ![Untitled](./media/userriskhigh.jpg)